-Cost of borrowing continues to exceed the return for hotels.
-Our economic value added (EVA), or economic profit, is -1.66 percent, while the shareholder value added stands at -4.14 percent.
-Both the EVA and SVA continue to be negative, as they have been since April 2022 (see Exhibit 23 for the historical
+The cost of borrowing continues to exceed the return

+for hotels.
+Our economic value added (EVA) or economic profit is -1.52 percent, while the shareholder value added (SVA) stands at -3.8 percent.
+Both the EVA and SVA continue to be negative, as they have since April 2022.
+This indicates that economic profit for hotels is negative (i.e., the return on hotels is less than their total borrowing cost (EVA), and the return on equity for hotels is less than their cost of equity (SVA).
+Consequently, the return on hotels is driven mainly from anticipated future price gains.
+Exhibit 23 depicts the historical EVA and SVA hotel performance.